zentuit/soomla-ios-core/README.md

-*This project is a part of [The SOOMLA Project](http://project.soom.la) which is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.*
+*This project is a part of The [SOOMLA](http://project.soom.la) Framework which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
+SOOMLA encourages better game designing, economy modeling and faster development.*

 Haven't you ever wanted an in-app purchase one liner that looks like this ?!